KEY FACTS

 Course Coverage for CPA Programs

-University Canada West has an articulation agreement with the Chartered Professional Accountants of British Columbia and students can transfer UCW credits to the CPA Professional Education Program for some courses.
+University Canada West has an articulation agreement with the Chartered Professional Accountants of British Columbia so students can transfer credit courses for 100% of the CPA Professional Education Program.

 Students who are missing one or more of the required courses for direct admission into the Chartered Professional Accountants Professional Education Program (CPA PEP) can complete the equivalent coursework at University Canada West.